 A form of technology that is similar to that used by paging systems, SMS provides an avenue to send short text messages electronically to mobile communication devices such as cellular phones.
 Although the amount of data is often limited by a set number of characters, it is one of the most efficient ways to transmit data and alerts from a real-time tracking device to a user's personal cell phone.

 The process of monitoring the driving habits of teenagers to improve teen safety and overall road safety for everyone sharing the highways and roadways.
-With many teens having a tendency to drive at dangerous speeds, and motor vehicle accidents leading the list of causes of premature death among teenagers, parents are utilizing both real-time tracking and passive monitoring to observe teen driving behaviors.
+With many teens having a tendency to drive at dangerous speeds, and motor vehicle accidents leading the list of causes of premature death among teenagers, parents are utilising both real-time tracking and passive monitoring to observe teen driving behaviours.

 Telematics basically refers to the technology of transmitting, receiving and storing data or information between telecommunication systems.
 Also referred to as telemetry, telematics plays a significant role in the GPS tracking industry because the technology is often used to describe the use of GPS vehicle management or navigational systems since the devices integrate computer and wireless technologies along with mobile communication systems for data transfer and reception.

-Sophisticated process of accurately determining the exact position of a GPS receiver operating on Earth by using a mathematical system that measures distance via relative space between three GPS satellites orbiting in space.
-When a GPS system is placed in a optimum location where it has a direct line of sight to the sky, the process of triangulation results in GPS tracking data being accurate within 2.5 meters.
+The sophisticated process of accurately determining the exact position of a GPS receiver operating on Earth by using a mathematical system that measures distance via relative space between three GPS satellites orbiting in space.
+When a GPS system is placed in an optimum location where it has a direct line of sight to the sky, the process of triangulation results in GPS tracking data being accurate within 2.5 meters.